-The percentage of pupils known to be eligible for free school meals at any time during the past 6 years is 41% (LA data) compared with 23% nationally and 34% locally (the number of Year 6 pupils in receipt of Pupil Premium is 67%).
+The percentage of pupils known to be eligible for free school meals at any time during the past 6 years is 39.7% (LA data) compared with 24.6% nationally and 35.3% locally.
 Thomas Jones is in the highest quintile nationally.
-The school's deprivation indicator is 0.35 compared with 0.21 in comparison to other schools across the country (ASP data).
-When employing IDACI deciles, 53% of the school community live in the 10% most deprived wards nationally (LA data).
+The school's deprivation indicator is 0.27 compared with 0.18 in comparison to other schools across the country (LA data).
+When employing IDACI deciles, 31.6% of the school community live in the 10% most deprived wards nationally (LA data) and 86.7% live in the 50% most deprived wards.

 By the end of Key Stage 2 all groups excel.
 Academic outcomes at the end of KS 2 are within the top 1% of schools in the UK.
 More important, there are no anomalies (this is all the more astonishing if one considers the starting point for many Reception pupils) - the lines from the song 'It's not where you start it's where you finish' resonate powerfully.
-See 2023's EYFS Context Report and 2023's 'Headlines'; see below too for a summary of KS 2 SATs outcomes for 2023.
+See 2025's EYFS Context Report and 2025's 'Headlines'; see below too for a summary of KS2 SATs outcomes for 2024.